aizon-shared/gha-gpg-sign-commits/README.md

-# gha-sign-commit
+# GitHub Actions GPG Sign Commits

-Install and configure GPG and Git to be able to sign commit using Github Actions runners
+Install and configure GPG and Git to be able to sign commit using Github Actions runners.

+## Supported Operating Systems

+- Ubuntu
+- Fedora
+- Amazon Linux 2023

 ## Inputs